 New to rock climbing?
 Not really familiar with the ins and outs of climbing lingo, culture and especially climbing gear.
 Yes, what’s up with all the different rock climbing shoes?
 Well, you are in the right place.
 The climbing shoe is the only piece of gear that climbers are really really particular about.
-There are different shoes for different types of climbing and for some specific situations climbers even wear different shoes on different feet to help them perform better.
-However, for you who is new to climbing that topic is for another day.
+There are different shoes for different types of climbing.
+For some specific situations, climbers even wear different shoes on different feet to help them perform better.
+However, for those who are new to climbing that topic is for another day.

 What you are here to know is what type of climbing shoes you should buy if you had just recently hopped onto the rock climbing bandwagon.

-I am not going to suggest cheap as chips climbing shoes just because you are a beginner.
-I am sure you already know that it doesn’t make sense to fork out well over $200 on your first pair of climbing shoes.
-However, I am not here to stop you because there are some fairly expensive climbing shoes that are well suited for beginners.
+We are not going to suggest cheap as chips climbing shoes just because you are a beginner.
+We are sure you already know that it doesn’t make sense to fork out well over $200 on your first pair of climbing shoes.
+However, we are not here to stop you because there are some fairly expensive climbing shoes that are well suited for beginners.

 Beginner climbing shoes

 In order not to scare off would-be future sport climbing superstars.
 Beginner climbers should not wear climbing shoes that are too tight and too downturned.
 You should ease yourself into the sport not dive headfirst into it.
-I am here to get you to love climbing not to reshape your feet.
+We are here to get you to love climbing not to reshape your feet.

 Probably one of the most iconic climbing shoes back in the day.
 The Anasazi VCS had evolved and it’s now rebranded to the NIAD VCS.
 An all-around shoe with a comfortable flat sole for any type of climbing and climber of any level.